cap-tee/cheri-docs/morello/BareMetalOnMorello/TFAbaremetalPayload/TFAloop.md

 **Boot file**

 Create a basic boot file to set up the stack and registers for your EL2 program.
-This could be called `setupel2.S`
+This could be called `setupel2.S`.
+For a more complex set up requirement, the default initialisation script can be modified for EL2.see [How to modify the default initialisation files for your project at EL3](./../Modifycrt0/Modifycrt0.md).

 ```
 .align 16